 Criminal Record Check (Vulnerable Sector) with no findings of guilt

 A minimum of 100 hours paid work or volunteer experience with youth ages 8-18.
 Babysitting hours are not acceptable.
-Reference form (this is a PDF and will open in a new window)
+Volunteer Experience Form (this is a PDF and will open in a new window)

-All applicants will receive an invitation to attend an Child and Youth Care Worker program information Session.
-It is important that you attend the session to make sure that this program is the right fit for you.
+All applicants will receive an invitation to attend a Child and Youth Care Worker program information session.
+It is important for you to attend the session to make sure that this program is the right fit for you.

 Standard First Aid and CPR Level C from a recognized First Aid/CPR Provider